 Rich Thomson passed away in 1950, and Tommy carried on the trail ride tradition through 1956.

-Marie Shelton Holloway received a degree in fine arts and science from Cotty College in Missouri.
+Marie Shelton Halloway received a degree in fine arts and science from Cotty College in Missouri.
 She attended the University of Southern California and received her law degree from the University of Oregon.

 In 1933 she became Clerk of the Garfield County Court.
 She was appointed Garfield County’s first female judge in June 1948 and was elected to that position that following November.
 She was popular elected to three successive four-year terms, serving as Magistrate until 1960.